gblbjj/pi-top-install/README.md

 This program is for Raspbian Stretch or Jessie only, it should not be installed in pi-topOS.

-This program will help to protect your battery by shutting the pi-top-hub-controller off after a shutdown of the Raspbery Pi
+This program will help to protect your battery by shutting the pi-top-hub-controller off after a shutdown of the Raspberry Pi using the menu, console commands or a programmed shutdown.
+*It does not implement a proper shutdown if the power button is used.* Do not use the power button to shutdown the pi-top.

 **Installation instructions for 2 and/or 3**